 Purchasing LED signs for churches is all fine, but what kind of mounting should you look into?
 If you will be replacing your printed, carved, or church marquee sign with a digital alternative you must decide on more than just the size and placement—but also how to mount it.
 No matter the mounting system you prefer, it will require a secure base or foundation, often a hole with rebar and cement.
 In addition to elevating your sign, your mount will house the required electrical components.
-Mounting and securing your sign is not a DIY (do it yourself) job, and will require an LED contractor or technician, and often a crane to securely elevate your new digital display.
+Installing your LED sign for church is not a DIY (do it yourself) job, and will require an LED contractor or technician, and often a crane to securely elevate your new digital display.

 All of the mounting options below work for 1, 2, or multiple signs.
 Most churches choose a small rectangular logo sign and a larger digital display to communicate with their congregation and community.
-Here are a few things to consider when choosing how to mount LED signs for churches.
+Here are a few things to consider when choosing how to install or mount LED signs for churches.

 Pole mounting is ideal for oversized signs that need to be elevated more than 10 feet off the ground.
 Steel poles are the top pick for offsite billboards or any large signs that you want elevated and visible from long-range.
 Pole mounted signs must be placed strategically facing drivers in high-traffic areas.
 Elevated signs are difficult to access so you must have a plan in place to climb up for exterior cleaning and annual and as-needed maintenance.
 Your pole can be designed in a variety of colors to match the frame that keeps your new sign secure.